dcm4che/dcm4chee-arc-cs/docs/networking/model/fktdefs/storage.rst

 Received objects may be exported according configurable export rules, which are triggered by matching sending/receiving AE Titles and/or matching object attribute values.
 Received objects of one series or study may be accumulated, before all objects of the series or study are exported in one task.
-Export by DICOM storage is invoked by the :doc:`../query-retrieve`.
+Export by DICOM storage is invoked by the :doc:`query-retrieve`.

-Objects may be also received from the Storage AE as result of a forwarded retrieve request to a configured fallback archive by the :doc:`../query-retrieve`.
-In that case, the received objects will be forwarded immediately to the final retrieve destination by the :doc:`../query-retrieve`.
+Objects may be also received from the Storage AE as result of a forwarded retrieve request to a configured fallback archive by the :doc:`query-retrieve`.
+In that case, the received objects will be forwarded immediately to the final retrieve destination by the :doc:`query-retrieve`.

-The receive of objects may trigger the notification of configured remote AEs by the DICOM Instance Available Notification service invoked by the :doc:`../workflow`.
+The receive of objects may trigger the notification of configured remote AEs by the DICOM Instance Available Notification service invoked by the :doc:`workflow`.